 Isn’t this journal beautiful!
 Whether you use it as a birth log or to document all the stories and lessons learned through your journey as a midwife, this is sure to go to good use!

-The Prenatal Templates
+The Prenatal Guides

 Whether a new midwifery student or about to graduate…these templates will help you rock those clinicals in the clinic setting.